hoomanlogic/babble/README.md

 ### Getting Started

-To get all the required packages, run the following commands in the root folder:
+To get all the required packages, run the following command in the root folder:

     npm install